Create training videos with ease

 A compelling training video needs to be well written and easy to understand.
 If writing isn't your forte, it's pretty daunting.
 If you've got a marketing department, you can always rope in a copywriter, but if not, here's a straightforward way to write a good script:

 This stage changes significantly depending on the type of video you're creating.
 For this example, we'll go with a traditional instructor-led video.
 For this type of video, you'll need a camera, but with the right set-up, you can even use a mobile phone to create a professional-looking video.
 Here are our tips to getting your instructor-led video spot-on:

 Once you've got everything set up, start filming.
 Make sure that you do multiple takes — even if you think you nailed the first one.
 That way, you make sure you have the best possible video.
-After filming, use your video software to add any visuals and music, and you're good to go.
+After filming, use your video maker to add any visuals and music, and you're good to go.